 The LEND Center at the University of Pittsburgh is a dynamic interdisciplinary leadership training program in developmental disabilities affiliated with the University of Pittsburgh and Children's Hospital of Pittsburgh.
 Our LEND Center is one of 52 programs in 44 states.
 As a LEND (Leadership Education in Neurodevelopmental Disabilities and Related Disorders) Program our goal is to educate the next generation of leaders in the field of disabilities and to forge partnerships to improve the lives of children with special needs and their families.

-The LEND Center has exciting funded training opportunities available to students enrolled in graduate and post-graduate programs in health care, psychology, education, public health, law, and social services, working professionals, and family members of children with disabilities.
+The LEND Center has exciting funded training opportunities available to students enrolled in graduate and post-graduate programs in health care, psychology, education, public health, law, social services, and family members of children with disabilities.
 It provides an 8 month interdisciplinary, mentored training experience focused on intensive interdisciplinary leadership education that is family-centered and culturally sensitive.
-The program provides high quality training with a focus on Autism Spectrum Disorders, Sickle Cell Disease, Fragile X, and audiology.
+The program provides high quality training with a focus on neurodevelopmental disorders, autism and audiology.
 Our faculty consists of healthcare and education professionals as well as family members.
 Our program coincides with the University of Pittsburgh's academic year.
 Funding is available for those students who qualify.
 We will be enrolling 15 funded LEND Leadership Trainees who must be available on Wednesdays from 9 AM - 4 PM.